racket/rhombus/design/class/class.md

    Racket's more modern approach to keyword arguments.

- * A way to control the binding pattern, annotation predicate, annotation constructor, dot provider, printer, and equality operator for a class.
+ * A way to control the binding pattern, annotation predicate, annotation constructor, namespace, printer, and equality operator for a class.

  * Support for methods, including inheritance for implementation, but also something like properties, traits, or mixins for interface.